RadovanFindra/psp-manager/README.md

 1. Select PSP SD card
 2. Check state of Databese
 3. If necesery build it
-4. type name or starting part of game mane that you want to download and hit enter or just hit enter to see all games in databese
+4. type name or starting part of game name that you want to download and hit enter or just hit enter to see all games in databese
 5.Click on game you want
 5. Hit Download and wait until text next to it says Currently doing: Done!
 6. Now your game is on SD card ready to play and if you want you can click on Save Game's button to lauch Save games manager